John Kostoulias resigns as President of Greek Elderly Federation amid health concerns

 John Kostoulias’ resignation comes after a period of heightened tensions with Greek Australian welfare organisation PRONIA.

-In April 2025, The Greek Herald revealed details of an escalating dispute between the two entities, which included allegations from Mr Kostoulias that he was subjected to intimidation and threats during a private meeting at PRONIA’s Brunswick headquarters in December 2024.
-He also accused the organisation of interfering in the Federation’s internal affairs, including disrupting communications and attempting to undermine his leadership.
+In April 2025, The Greek Herald reported on an escalating dispute between the two entities following a private meeting at PRONIA’s Brunswick headquarters in December 2024.

 “These incidents have severely impacted my already fragile health,” Mr Kostoulias told The Greek Herald at the time.

-PRONIA denied the allegations and stated that Mr Kostoulias’ conduct made staff feel unsafe.
-In a public statement, PRONIA CEO Sylvia Hadjiantoniou reiterated the organisation’s support for the Federation and its members, while confirming that Mr Kostoulias had been barred from entering its premises following a subsequent disorderly meeting in March 2025.
+PRONIA denied the claims and stated that Mr Kostoulias’ conduct made staff feel unsafe.
+In a public statement, the organisation reiterated its support for the Federation and its members, while confirming that Mr Kostoulias would no longer enter its premises following a subsequent meeting in March 2025.

 Mr Kostoulias’ departure now opens the way for new leadership to emerge within the Federation.
 The upcoming General Assembly will be closely watched as members prepare to elect a new permanent Administrative Council.